 Will robots lose my package?

 Amazon has had great success automating its fulfillment centers.
 But, operating on a closed warehouse floor in a highly controlled environment is much different from operating in the wild.
 Amazon’s Kiva robots move through fixed lanes where traffic patterns are predictable, and there are no undeliverable addresses, secure apartment buildings, or gated communities to navigate.
-There are no small children chasing balls or pets, no dead-end, no wrong turns.
+There are no small children chasing balls or pets, no dead-ends, and no wrong turns.
 There’s a reason it’s called ‘the wild’…

 A dozen or more companies build and deploy ‘robot delivery vehicles’ for last-mile delivery applications.
 Most share a few common characteristics: